College of Arts & Sciences

 What else should I consider?

-Veterinary schools look for experience in the veterinary field to demonstrate that you are comfortable working with animals and understand the role of the veterinarian.
+Veterinary schools in Illinois look for experience in the veterinary field to demonstrate that you are comfortable working with animals and understand the role of the veterinarian.
 Direct experience in the veterinary field is extremely important to a successful application, including both small-animal and large-animal experience.
-A job as a veterinary technician or assistant is a good way to gain this experience.
+A job as a vet tech or assistant is a good way to gain this experience.
 Paid or volunteer work or internships with animal shelters, zoos, veterinary clinics or even in farm or ranch settings can all contribute to meeting this requirement.

 Invest in your future

 Choosing the right college is a big decision.
 Don’t make it alone.
-North Central’s admission and financial aid team is here to help you design a financial aid solution that works best for you and your family.
+North Central’s admission and financial aid team is here to help you design a financial aid solution that works best for you and your family so you can become a certified veterinary professional today.

-Merit scholarships, grants, loans, campus employment - these are just some of the resources available to you.
+Merit scholarships, grants, loans, campus employment - these are just some of the resources available to you at Illinois veterinary school.
 Over 95 percent of students and 100 percent of all eligible students receive aid.
 Let our team partner with you in finding the best value for your education.

 Apply to North Central College